Patryk-Rasiak/Patryk-Rasiak/README.md

 - 🔭 I am currently working on Chat App!
 - 🌱 I’m currently learning Python Backend Development
 - 👯 I’m looking for development opportunities
-- 🥅 2022 Goals: Learn as much as I can and build a beutiful project
+- 🥅 2022 Goals: Learn as much as I can and build a beautiful project
 - ⚡ Fun fact: I like doing sports!

 </br>